ipa320/ur5e_cell/Readme.md

 # Robot workcell description package
-This package provides the workcell description of the ur5e robot, Shunk egp50 gripper, intel realsense D435 camera and the custom workcell.
+This package provides the workcell description of the ur5e robot, Shunk egp50 gripper, and the robot cell from ipa_326.

 **Note** This package has dependencies with `ur_description` and `realsense2_description` which is not yet released for `ros-humble`.
 ````